Sliding Speed Influences Electrovibration-Induced Finger Friction Dynamics on Touchscreens: Introduction

 Although often overlooked, sliding speed and applied force greatly contribute to the spectrum mismatch for the desired friction on electrovibration devices~\cite{POOL2024FITS}.
 The soft multilayered structure of the fingertip~\cite{rogelj2022anatomically} influences its dynamic response~\cite{serhat2021free}, with behavior highly dependent on both speed and force~\cite{hajian1997identification, greenspon2020effect}.
 Previous studies have demonstrated that the frequency composition of skin vibrations shifts toward higher frequencies with increasing speed~\cite{bensmaia2003vibrations,manfredi2014natural}.
 Similarly, the magnitude of the skin vibrations reduces with an increase in finger normal force~\cite{fagiani2012contact}.
 Additionally, the skin's mechanical properties -- mass, damping, and stiffness -- rise with the increase in applied force, affecting its vibration spectrum~\cite{wiertlewski2012mechanical}.
 Applied normal force and sliding speed also cause variations in the air gap, leading to variations in generated electrostatic forces~\cite{guo2019effect,ayyildiz2018contact, vardar2017effect, vardar2021finger}.
 However, despite these observations, a thorough analysis of how exploratory forces and speeds affect electrostatic forces and how to compensate for these effects in texture rendering has yet to be performed.

-In this paper, we investigate how exploration conditions influence the friction between a finger and an electrovibration display, and the role that skin mechanics play in this interaction.
+In this paper, we investigate how exploration conditions influence the friction between a finger and an electrovibration display, as well as the role of skin mechanics in this interaction, with particular emphasis on their implications for texture rendering.
 We measured the generated friction forces and skin vibrations when 10 participants explored an electrovibration display under controlled conditions, varying both applied force (0.2~N, 0.3~N, 0.4~N, 0.5~N, and 0.6~N) and sliding speed (20~mm/s, 40~mm/s, 60~mm/s, 80~mm/s, and 100~mm/s).
 The display was driven with 15 logarithmically spaced input frequencies (30~Hz $\sim$ 2~kHz) modulated using the technique described by Shultz et al.~\cite{shultz2018application}.
-We then identified and modeled the electromechanical behavior between input voltage and measured friction force to analyze how the model parameters change as a function of applied forces and speeds.
-Additionally, since skin biomechanical properties vary among individuals, we analyzed the model’s variability across 10 participants.
-Finally, we investigated the relationship between the skin's mechanical properties and the corresponding electro-mechanical response.
-We believe that this study offers valuable new perspectives for developing more realistic texture interactions on touchscreens.
+We then identified and modeled the relationship between input voltage and measured friction force, as well as the mechanical response of the finger to the generated friction.
+For both models, we analyzed how the model parameters varied as a function of applied force and sliding speed.
+Additionally, since skin biomechanical properties vary among individuals, we examined model variability across participants.
+Finally, we investigated the relationship between the measured skin mechanical properties and the corresponding model parameters of the electrovibration-induced finger friction response.